DarkDem/DarkDem.github.io/_posts/2017-1-28-Why-And-How-We-Started-SPIETI.md

 was made the joint secretary out of no where to help others hope and feel, India is progressing.
 Aishik was selected as the president, Pradipto - a guy from Mechanical Dept. was made the secretary, Amit secured a position of Vice President and Ayan stood as the Treasurer.
 And then our journey started on 27th of Occtober,'14.
 The rest about our chapter will be placed in perfect area, and this free space is no way the one.
-What I would tell you now is the realisation that comes after.
+What I would tell you now is the realisation that came after.

-Being honest, I was lucky enough to be a founding member of a group which deserves much more that we currently get.
+Being honest, I was lucky enough to be a founding member of a group which deserves much more than what we currently get.
 Our head instituition being a non-profit institute we sincerely try to promote the idea of free education, development and growth.
-Like what happens in a private institute, we didn't get much support, rather any moneytory support from our instituition.
-All what we got is the generous grant from SPIE head quarter as token of appreciation and to push our work further.
+Like what happens in a private engineering institute in India, we didn't get much support, rather any moneytory support from our instituition.
+All what we got is the generous grant from SPIE head quarter as a token of appreciation and to push our work further and definitely a great moral support from our teachers.
 And the amount?
-It was 29k the first year and around 35k the next year which although was not enough, we already learnt to make our clothes according to our annual supply.
+It was 29k the first year and around 35k the next year which although was not enough, we already learnt to order our clothes according to our annual cotton supply.

 With all that money we successfully conducted two outreach programes in village schools, conducted several lectures on relevant and contemporary natural science topics, made our own kit to distribute among the students (of course not to foget about the generous books donation